 Re-wiring your brain to believe this fact is very difficult, however, especially now that online shopping is so darn convenient.
 If you want a mini muffin tin, an individual brownie maker, and a 5-blade herb scissors, you can have it delivered directly to your door at the click of a button.
 You don’t even have to leave the comfort of your own home!

-With constant advertisements on the television, in your email, flooding your Facebook stream, and announced through Spotify and youtube, it is literally impossible to avoid it all.
+With constant advertisements on the television, in your email, flooding your Facebook feed, and announced through Spotify and youtube, it is literally impossible to avoid it all.
 But here’s the good news – it is possible to ignore it.

 If you can see the man behind the curtain and acknowledge the advertisements without getting sucked in, you’re well on your way to breaking through this excessive consumer-driven lifestyle.

 (Side note – I am not saying consumerism is bad – we all buy things, and that’s fine!
 It’s the excessive, non-stop buying of unnecessary stuff that’s the problem.)

 There is another type of consumer as well.
-This is a consumer who gets sucked into the buy-buy-buy mentality for a different reason, and often times this reason it is due to personal struggle in some shape or form.
+This is a consumer who gets sucked into the buy-buy-buy mentality for a different reason, and often times this reason it is due to one’s personal struggle in some shape or form.